-Fleas are the bane of pet owners!
-Not only do they make our pets, as well as us, uncomfortable, they are just plain gross.
-Did you know that fleas can carry diseases, and can cause secondary parasite infestation (namely tapeworms)?
-Fleas are bad enough under normal circumstances, but if you, or your pet, are allergic to their bite, the normally pesky pests become even more of a problem.
-My dog, Kitsune, is allergic to flea bites.
+Using nematodes for flea control: Fleas are the bane of pet owners!
+Not only do they make our pets, as well as us, uncomfortable, but they are also just plain gross.
+Did you know that fleas can carry diseases?
+They can also cause secondary parasite infestation (tapeworms).
+Fleas are bad enough under normal circumstances, but if you, or your pet, are allergic to their bite, like my papillon, Kitsune, is, the normally pesky pests become even more of a problem.
 Flea allergy dermatitis can cause severe itching, skin sores/hot spots, and hair loss.

-This will come as no surprise to my regular readers, but I prefer using more natural means of pest control whenever possible.
-It's, at times, a delicate balance.
-I like to try to reduce the amount of chemicals/pesticides I use as much as possible, but because of Kitsune's flea allergies I have to make sure that what I use actually works.
+I prefer using more natural means of pest control whenever possible.
+It’s, at times, a delicate balance.
+I like to try to reduce the number of chemicals/pesticides I use as much as possible.
+But because of Kitsune’s flea allergies, I have to make sure that what I use actually works.
 The longer it takes me to successfully eliminate fleas, the more my best buddy has to suffer.
-I already wrote a bit about what I use to eliminate insects, including fleas, inside my home.
-Diatomaceous Earth (food grade) is nontoxic to humans and pets, but deadly against insects.
-However, DE is a fine powder that, I feel, isn't as effective outdoors because of its tendency to, well, blow away.

-So what are nematodes?
 If you remember anything from your high school science class, you might remember looking at nematodes under a microscope!
-Hookworms, pinworms, and whipworms are actually types of parasitic nematodes - but not all nematodes are bad.
-You probably already deduced this from the topic of today's post, but some species of nematodes can be beneficial as a form of natural insect control.
+Hookworms, pinworms, and whipworms are actually types of parasitic nematodes.
+But not all nematodes are bad!
+You probably already deduced this from the topic of today’s post, but some species of nematodes can be beneficial as a form of natural, chemical-free, insect control.

 There is obviously no surefire way to 100% prevent your pet from coming into contact with fleas while outdoors, especially if you visit public parks or areas where other animals frequent.
 However, nematodes can be an effective, chemical free, way to arm your own yard against fleas.